VYXEVO/VYXEVO/README.md

 VYXEVO: Vyroxis Evolution

-A vast exploration of digital evolution through the blockchain.
+An enigmatic journey into the nexus of chaos, data, and digital metamorphosis.

 Abstract